A2 · ElementaryEnglish

 For Things

-• nothing = not anything; zero things
+• nothing = zero things

 For People

-• somebody / someone = one person
+• somebody / someone = an unknown / unspecified person

-• anybody / anyone = any person
+• anybody / anyone = any person (in questions/negatives) or “it doesn’t matter who”

 • nobody / no one = zero people